News

 The Smart Energy Research Lab (SERL) lifts off in August as it invites 18,000 households across the UK to share gas and electricity data from their smart meters.

-UK Data Service summer newsletter out now
+July 2019 UK Data Service newsletter

 The spring/summer edition of the UK Data Service newsletter is now available.